Preston-Coding/EgsEcfEditorApp/README.md

 ```diff
 - Any element with errors is NOT written to the file!
 ```
 The error state is inherited structure upwards.
-A error of a subelement invalidates its container upto the root element.
+A error of a sub element invalidates its containing element upto the root element.
 So pay attention to any error listed in the error report view and take care of it if you need the corresponding elements in the final `.ecf` file.

 ### Language and Tool Support
 Icons and Controls with complex behavior have tooltips on mouse over.
 All Labels and tootips are localised.
 At the moment de-DE and en-GB is supported.
+The language switches automaticly based on the local machine culture setting.

-### Tool Areas
+### Tool Overview
 #### File Operation Area
 The standard file operations (new, open, reload, save, close) are located in this area.
 The cross-file functions (diff, merge, xml) are also arranged here.